controlplaneio/simulator/docs/pull-request-protocol.md

 ## Labels

-Labels are a PR feature of github and should be set to the scope to inform the pick of the reviewer.
+Labels are a PR feature of github and should at the very minimum be set to the type and scope to inform the pick of the reviewer.

+## Reviewing

+A reviewer should do more than sanity check a PR unless it is just metadata or documentation.
+If there is any functional changes or fixes, the reviewer should run the code as it sits in the PR and check it passes suitably.